 If you are the victim of an accident that was not your fault, you can file a claim for your injuries.
 And an experienced auto accident attorney can make a big difference in your case.
 Contact Varlack Legal Services for a free consultation about how our Hayward, California personal injury law team can help you.
 We serve clients throughout the San Francisco Bay area and beyond.

-It is important to make sure that you get the other driver’s information such as name address and insurance carrier in order to ensure your ability to file your claim.
+It is important to make sure that you get the other driver’s information, such as name, address, and insurance carrier to ensure your ability to file your claim.

 Make sure to document all of your injuries with pictures, seek prompt medical attention if necessary, and note any time missed from work or other obligations.
-If your car is also damaged in the accident, it is important to also document that thru photos, and to get an estimate of the damages as soon as possible.
+If your car is also damaged in the accident, it is important to also document that through photos and get an estimate as soon as possible.
 If you need to rent a car, you may be able to do so at the expense of the other driver.

 If you are unsure of how to proceed after being involved in an auto accident, contact us today for a free consultation.

 Many clients also hire us after they have tried to go through the claims process on their own and run into difficulties.
 The good news is we have over 13 years of experience dealing with insurance companies and know how to get you the most money with the least headaches.
 We can also assist with uninsured motorist claims.